 Participant Chooses to Move.
 When a Participant chooses to move, written notice must be given by the Participant to the landlord and Housing Agency in accordance with the lease.
 If the Participant intends to continue receiving a Bridges subsidy, they must additionally notify the Housing Agency at least 31 days before they intend to move.
 If the LMH Entity and Behavioral Health Service Agency/Agencies are aware of a Participant's move, they must notify the Housing Agency if the Participant has not already done so.
-If the Participant intends to continue receiving a Bridges subsidy after moving, the Housing Agency must issue the Participant a new Certificate of Participation - Statement of Participation Obligations (Form 6) and Request for Lease Approval (Form 10).
+If the Participant intends to continue receiving a Bridges subsidy after moving, the Housing Agency must issue the Participant a new Certificate of Participation - Statement of Participation Obligations (Bridges Form 6) and Request for Lease Approval (Bridges Form 10).
 When the Participant locates a new unit, the Housing Agency must use the same procedures as described in the Leasing Process (Chapter 4 of this Program Guide).

 Unit Does Not Meet HQS.
 If at recertification the Housing Agency determines that the Assisted Unit is not in compliance with HQS, the Housing Agency must give the landlord reasonable time to correct the deficiencies.
 The Housing Agency may retain the subsidy until the unit meets HQS.
 If the landlord fails to comply in reasonable time, the Housing Agency must notify the landlord and the Participant in writing that subsidy payments will be suspended, and the Bridges Contract terminated.
-If the Participant wishes to continue receiving a Bridges subsidy at a different location, they must be issued a new Certificate of Participation - Statement of Participant Obligations (Form 6) and Request for Lease Approval (Form 10).
-The Housing Agency should notify the LMH Entity Landlord Gives Participant Notice to Move.
-The landlord may give the Participant notice to move (not connected with an eviction) only if the lease provisions permit such a notice, and the landlord must notify the Housing Agency.
-The Housing Agency should notify the LMH Entity and Behavioral Health Service Agency/Agencies.
-The Participant may wish to locate to a new unit and continue to receive the Bridges subsidy.
+If the Participant wishes to continue receiving a Bridges subsidy at a different location, they must be issued a new Certificate of Participation - Statement of Participant Obligations (Bridges Form 6) and Request for Lease Approval (Bridges Form 10).
+The Housing Agency should notify the LMH Entity.